Neo42/JavaFundamentals/README.md

 ## About

-This project contains my solutions to all the practice questions concerning Java fundamentals taught by Weng Kai at Zhejiang University.
+This project contains my solutions to all the practice questions in the two courses: Java fundamentals and OOP in Java, taught by Weng Kai at Zhejiang University.

 ## Folder Structure